 How we produce the cotton that dresses the world

-Learn more about our production model
+Learn about our production model

-Preparation, planting and management
+Preparation, sowing and management

-Cotton is grown in fertile soil and requires favorable conditions for its development.
-The soil preparation and fertilization is carried out according to the crop needs.
-Planting is done with high-tech and efficient machines at the appropriate time for each growing region.
-All management strategies carried out in cotton are guided by good agronomic practices such as Integrated Pest and Disease Monitoring (MIP/MID), aimed at the rational use of supplies, ensuring sustainability to the production system.
+Cotton is grown in fertile soils and requires favorable conditions for its development.
+Soil is prepared and fertilzied according to the needs of the crop.
+The sowing is carried out with machines with high technology and efficiency in the appropriate period for each growing region.
+All management carried out in cotton is guided by good agronomic practices, such as Integrated Pest and Disease Monitoring (IPM/MID), which aim at the rational use of inputs, ensuring sustainability to the production system.

 Processing and storage

-How does it get to you
+How we get to you

 Global cotton area

-- 57,832 ha (cotton 1st crop)
+- 86,326 ha (cotton 1st crop)

-- 37,292 ha (cotton 2nd crop)
+- 90,630 ha (cotton 2nd crop)